 Why is Testosterone Important?

-Testosterone, like many other hormones found in the body, is crucial to regulation of the body’s processes and functions.
+Testosterone, like many other hormones found in the body, is crucial to the regulation of the body’s processes and functions.

 Testosterone affects the distribution of fat and muscle in both men and women.
 It affects bone density and muscle growth, while it also plays a part in regulating memory and learning.
 Furthermore, it is often associated with the development of spatial awareness.